 The most beautiful area in Colmar is definitely Petite Venise.
 But you have to go to beautiful Eguisheim as well.
-It has it’s own charm with a local market, handcraft, decoration and lot’s of good food.
+It has its own charm with a local market, handicraft, decoration and lots of good food.
 If you have more time, do a day trip to Strasbourg.
 The wonderful old town of Strasbourg is called Petite France.

 How Long Should You Stay?

 We spent one weekend in October in beautiful Alsace.
 Colmar isn’t that big and you can easily explore it just in one day on foot.
 Eguisheim and Riquewihr are even smaller.
 In my opinion a visit of about 1-2 hours per village is enough.
 Both villages are not too far; you will get there in 20 minutes from Colmar by car.

 Where To Stay

 I stayed two nights in Les têtes in Colmar, and I would totally recommend it.
 It’s a typical timbered house located in the center of Colmar.
 On the opposite side of the street from this cozy place, you will find the Hansi Museum.

 Inside you will find the Market l’Oncle Hansi, where you can buy traditional sweets for yourself, or to take them home with you as a gift.
 They have lots of local products and souvenirs.
 You can park your car in the car park Scheurer-Kestner Est. There is no parking fee on Sundays.

 Alsace will try to charm you not only with all those pretty houses but with mighty fine local cuisine, too.
 A tarte flambée is a must!
 Bretzels are sold everywhere, and you’ll even find a Bretzellerie in Eguisheim.
 You have to taste the amazing gingerbread, the yummy crepes, and delicious cheeses!
 I had the most delicious cake at the Patisserie Christian.